Hydnocarpus annamensis

 Hydnocarpus annamensis is a tree in the Achariaceae family.
-It is found in Thailand, Cambodia, Vietnam, southern Yunnan and southern Guangxi in Zhōngguó/China.
+It is found in Thailand, Cambodia, Vietnam, southern Yunnan and southern Guangxi in China.

 It is threatened by habitat loss.

-The plant produces low-quality wood and its fruit are used in traditional medicine.
+The plant produces low-quality wood and its fruits are used in traditional medicine.

 Description

 H. annamensis is an evergreen tree, some 7-30m tall, with gray-brown bark.
-Leaves are either obovate, elliptic-long or oblong-lanceolwate, some 17–35 cm by 7–12 cm.
-The flowers are either solitary or in 2's or 3's, greenish, appearing April to May in Zhōngguó/China.
-The berry is reddish or brownish, seeds numerous, fruit appears December to January in Zhōngguó/China.
+Leaves are either obovate, elliptic-long or oblong-lanceolate, some 17–35 cm by 7–12 cm.
+The flowers are either solitary or in 2's or 3's, greenish, appearing April to May in China.
+The berry is reddish or brownish, seeds numerous, fruit appears December to January in China.

 Habitat

 The species grows in secondary formations in Cambodia.

 In Vietnam, the tree is common and found in primary broad-leaved closed forest in seasonally flooded stream valleys and very steep rocky slopes of isolated limestone mountains at 400–500 elevation.

-It occurs on moist mountain slopes and thickets along stream in Zhōngguó/China.
+It occurs on moist mountain slopes and thickets along streams in China.

 Conservation status

-The habitat of the tree in Zhōngguó/China has suffered catastrophic damage because of clearance for agriculture and because of fruit harvesting, the plant has limited/scattered distribution, marking it as rare.
+The habitat of the tree in China has suffered catastrophic damage because of clearance for agriculture and because of fruit harvesting, the plant has limited/scattered distribution, marking it as rare.